Sivamani-18/JS-Courses/README.md

 ```

 ### Object.create()
 Creates a new object with the specified prototype object and properties.
+[Back To Top](#table-of-contents)
 ```javascript
 var person = {
     fullName: function() {